-- Analyzing the data outlined in the Condition of Education report.
+- Analyzing the data outlined in the Annual Condition of Education Report

-There are ten members of the Iowa State Board of Education: nine voting members appointed by the governor for six-year terms and subject to Senate confirmation; and one nonvoting student member who serves a one-year term, also appointed by the governor.
+There are ten members of the State Board of Education: nine voting members appointed by the governor for six-year terms and subject to Senate confirmation and one nonvoting student member, also appointed by the governor.

-Vision, Mission, Goals, Guiding Principles, and Strategic Plan
+Vision, Mission, Priorities and Goals, and Strategic Plan

 Our mission is to champion excellence for all Iowa students through leadership and service.